IPS-Eye-White

 A Tale of Two Kingdoms

-Genesis 14 begins with the account of four confederate kings who war against the five kings of Canaan including Bera king of Sodom, and Birsha king of Gomorrah (Vs. 1-3).
-"Amraphel king of Shinar" was listed first.
-He, along with his partners in crime made off with all Sodom and Gomorrah's goods, including their food supply (14:11).
-They also took captives, including Abraham's nephew Lot, along with all his possessions (14:12).
+Genesis 14 begins with the account of four confederate kings including Bera king of Sodom and Birsha king of Gomorrah (Vs. 1-3) who rebelled and waged war warred against the five kings of Canaan at least one of whom they had served for twelve years.
+However, the kings of Sodom and Gomorrah were defeated - all their goods including their food supply carried off by Chedorlaomer and his partners in crime.
+They also took captives, including Abraham's nephew Lot along with all his possessions (14:12).

-Although we can never be completely sure exactly where Sodom and Gomorrah were, they may have been located near the southern end of the Dead Sea.
-Credence for this view is found in the fact that the Bible tells us that these cites were destroyed by fire and brimstone, an alternate name for sulfur.
+Note: Although we can never be completely sure exactly where Sodom and Gomorrah were, they may have been located near the southern end of the Dead Sea.
+Credence for this view is found in the fact that the Bible tells us that these cites were destroyed by fire and brimstone - an alternate name for sulfur.
 The area around the southern end of the Dead Sea is well known for sulfur deposits and sulfur springs.
-Also, the Greeks called the Dead Sea "Lake Asphaltites", due to the naturally surfacing asphalt.
+Also, the Greeks called the Dead Sea "Lake Asphaltites" due to the naturally surfacing asphalt.

-All of which means that Sodom and Gomorrah were very probably part of the land God had promised to Abraham, which was attacked by the king of Shinar.
+This means that Sodom and Gomorrah were very probably part of the land God had promised to Abraham and which was attacked by the king of Shinar.
 And, if this is true, what followed the attack is not only of great significance but makes tremendous sense.

 When Abraham was informed of the raid, he and his trained men went in pursuit (14:14), defeated the kings of Shinar, and brought back all the people and possessions they had stolen (14:16).

-In other words, as early as Genesis 14, we are given a glimpse of the seeds of two kingdoms... the first represented by Babylon/Babel/kings of Shinar, and the other by Jerusalem.
+In other words, as early as Genesis 14, we are given a glimpse of the seeds of two kingdoms... the first represented by Babylon/Babel/kings of Shinar, and the other by Melchizedek .

 What Was The 'Tower of Babel'?